tsilva/curriculum-vitae/README.md

 - **Client:** Parfois (through Hive Solutions)
 - **Technologies:** Oracle DB, C#, SQL, PL/SQL

-This was a portal for managing B2B communications and transactions for the PARFOIS handbags and fashion accessories brand.
+This project was a B2B portal for managing communications and transactions for the PARFOIS handbags and fashion accessories brand.

-I was contracted as a consultant to empower the company's development team, getting them up to speed with the required technologies.
-I ended up filling the role of Tech Lead, leading the whole development team to finish the project on time, on what was a very tight schedule and a completely underestimated budget, by taking on all possible and available shortcuts I could find.
+Initially contracted as a consultant to help the development team adopt the required technologies, but ultimately led the entire development team to complete the project within a tight schedule and an underestimated budget.
+To achieve this, I identified and exploited every possible shortcut to ensure the project was delivered on time.

 ---